 This weekend was filled with great moments & memories.
 Let’s start with the Nike Women’s Half Marathon (#werundc).

 Typically, I’m the one running the race.
 But for this one, I was on the other side of things.
-And let me say, I honestly think spectating might be more exhausting that actually running.
+And let me say, I honestly think spectating might be more exhausting than actually running.

 - Perfectionists making signs = lots of pressure.
 We spent over 2 hours brainstorming, googling, outlining, erasing, outlining again, taping, gluing & coloring signs the night before the race… some of which weren’t even seen until after the race.